 Both the Barnett Blackcat and the Wildcat come with a good quality red dot sight that functions properly.
 It is a fine sight with no special features.

 These crossbows are very easy to cock and they cock smoothly.
-You only have to pull 165 lbs of weight.
-If that is still to much weight for you to pull you can of course buy a rope cocker that will reduce the pull weight by 50%.
+You only have to pull 195 pounds of weight.
+If that is still to much weight for you to pull you can of course buy a rope cocker that will reduce the pull weight by 50 percent.

 Trigger and Safety